-Overall the speakers are well made and sturdy, and to testify to his Polk slapped on a 5-year warranty onto the T15.
+Overall, the speakers are well made and sturdy, and to testify to this, Polk slapped on a 5-year warranty onto the T15.
 This is a nice and reassuring bonus, but you more than likely won’t be using it.

 As for the drivers, you have one 0.75″ silk/polymer composite dome Tweeter and one 5.25″ mineral-filled polymer composite cone Woofer.
-What’s more, these are both Dynamic Balance drivers, using proprietary technology that isn’t always featured in models this affordable, and both speakers are sonically matched for optimal performance.
-Granted, the smaller than average tweeter dome will decrease some of the dynamic range, but it will increase the dispersion, so pros and cons.
+What’s more, these are both Dynamic Balance drivers, using proprietary technology that isn’t always featured in affordable models, and both speakers are sonically matched for the best performance.

-But as always, the sound is where it’s really at.
-No amount of make-up can make poor sounding speakers good, but simple and basic solutions can still be excellent just by the merit of their sound quality.
+As always, the sound is where it’s really at.
+No amount of makeup can make poor-sounding speakers good, but simple and basic solutions can still be excellent just by the merit of their sound quality.
 So how does the T15 stack up?

 In all honesty, it sounds better than it should.